AdobeDocs/media-analytics.en/help/reporting/metrics/closed-captioning-streams-impacted.md

-﻿---
+---
 title: Streams impacted by closed captioning
-description: Streams impacted by closed captioning counts sessions in which the viewer enabled captions at least once.
+description: Counts sessions in which the viewer enabled captions at least once.
 feature: Metrics
 role: User, Admin
 ---